Beyond The Classroom

 Our small class sizes will give students the ability to participate in unique learning opportunities and activities beyond the classroom, in the broader community.
 The experiential curriculum will be unlike any other high school offering in Burlington.

-The preliminary plans for the Grade 9 curriculum for 2018/2019 include many real and meaningful experiences that will engage the students:
+The plans for the 2019/2020 include many real and meaningful experiences that will engage the students.

 The interests of the students and faculty will determine club offerings.
 Drama, Year Book and Robotics clubs and a Literary Magazine are in the planning stages.

 In late May, the students and their class advisors, will live and work (daily chores and rhythm) on local organic or biodynamic farms for one week.
 The farm practicum fosters hard work, class bonding and a keen sense of the world they live in through the farm ecology all around them.
 This experience is unique to Waldorf education.